islem143/Elearning-web-app-Vue-and-Laravel/README.md

 The app is contains three types of users:
 ### 1. **Admin**
     + Crud operations on users
-    + Dashboard contains simple stats
+    + Dashboard containing simple stats
     + History log for the users

 ### 2. **Teacher**